COV-IRT/SARS-CoV-2_workshop/module2/README.md

 ```
 lofreq call  -f reference.fasta -o our_snv.vcf --min-mq 10 our_mapped_reads.sort.bam
 ```
-Overall this step will run for a couple of minutes so feel free to drink something:tea::coffee:  or stretch:walking::running:! :smile:
+Overall this step will run for a couple of minutes so feel free to drink something :tea::coffee:  or stretch:walking::running:! :smile:

 This will first start to index our `reference.fasta` and subsequently use our mapped reads to call SNV.
 Note we have specified a mapping quality of minimum 10 (`--min-mq 10`).